-My heart stutters as I inhale deeply, finally catching onto his scent as I face him once more, from the smile of his face, he knew I hadn’t caught it beforehand.
-My mouth opened and closed, no words formed on my mouth or in my head and I could see that he knew what was going on in my head and chuckled.
+My heart freezes as I inhale deeply, finally catching onto his scent as I face him once more, from the smile of his face, he knew I hadn’t caught it beforehand.
+My mouth opened and closed, no words formed on my lips or in my head and I could see that he knew what was I was thinking and chuckled.

 “Don’t work your brain too hard,” he states, shifting his body to face me, “if you allow me, I would be honored to take you someplace nearby to talk a little more— without the company of my shovel and rope, of course.”

 The twinkle in his eyes shows his amusement and his calm exterior welcomes me further into those brown eyes.
-A flash of a person replace where he stands, with the same eyes but darker as they look deeply into my soul— it was there and then it was gone.
-Blinking, I present him a smile, turning my body toward him until we were face across from one another.
+A flash of a person replaces where he stands, with the same eyes but darker as they look deeply into my soul— it was there and then it was gone.
+Blinking, I present him a smile, turning my body toward him until we faced across from one another.

 His smile grows wider, “Great,” then he sticks his hand out.
 “My name’s Casper Reed, it’s nice to meet you.”

 Glancing at his hand, I meet him halfway, his hand clasping around mine in a handshake; engulfing it completely.

 “I think I heard about it.”